ARM-software/CMSIS-View/Documentation/Doxygen/src/event_recorder.md

 ## Overview {#about_evr}

-The software component **Event Recorder** provides [API function calls](modules.html) for event annotations in the application code or software component libraries.
+The software component **Event Recorder** provides \ref Ref_EventRecorder "API functions" for event annotations in the application code or software component libraries.
 These API functions record event timing and data information while the program is executing.

 The Event Filter which is controlled from the target application or the debugger allows to specify the event ids that are stored in the **event buffer** that is located in the memory of the target system.
 This **event buffer** may be continuously read by the debug unit and displayed in the **Event Recorder** window of the debugger.